BlueRabbit-ai/Projekt_Cognify/README.md

 Unlimited mind map creation and access to the entire video library.
 Advanced statistics and tracking tools for learning progress.
 Target Audience: Intensive learners, students, and professionals who want to take full advantage of Cognify for efficient and sustained learning.
+Premium Plan - "Cognify Elite" (Coming Soon)

+Price: $29.99 per month
+Features:
+Unlimited flashcard creation and access to advanced AI features like personalized learning paths and adaptive study plans.
+Exclusive access to coaching sessions and 1:1 tutorials that provide targeted support for users.
+Early access to new features and integrations.
+Target Audience: Advanced learners and professionals looking for personalized support and maximum flexibility.
+Technology and Architecture
+Frontend Technologies

 React: For a dynamic and interactive user interface.